peterj/workshop-material/istio/traffic/README.md

 ## 2. Access the Hello Web service

 We will use the Istio ingress gateway to access our service.
+Since you can't expose services through an external IP (i.e. the LoadBalancer service type), you will need to run a port forward command, that will forward all traffic from your computer (e.g. `http://localhost:8080`) to the service running inside the cluster (`istio-ingressgateway`)

-Since we are using Docker for Mac, the ingress is automatically exposed to us on http://localhost.
-However, we still need to deploy a gateway and a virtual service.
+Regardless, you still need to deploy a gateway and a virtual service.

 1. Deploy the gateway: